 Obviously, when we're talking about getting value back for Iguodala, Amare is the first name that comes to mind.
 Although, I'm not sure he'd be long for Philadelphia.
 I've become convinced that he's not going to opt out this summer, so he'd be a two-year rental unless the Sixers would be willing to commit serious money to him.

-with Sacramento and Phoenix could work to land Amare in Philly, and also set the Sixers up for a big splash in 2011 free agency.
+A three-team deal with Sacramento and Phoenix could work to land Amare in Philly, and also set the Sixers up for a big splash in 2011 free agency.

 - Sixers send Iguodala to Phoenix, Lou Williams and Sam Dalembert to Sacto.